 1) Can you offer a quick overview of your company and your role within the organization?

-3) What do you consider the biggest challenges for the Sales Team these days?
+3) What do you consider the top 3 challenges for an HR professional these days?

 Grounding HR strategy in business outcomes involves showing return on investment (ROI) for HR initiatives.
 This can be extremely tricky in areas like change management or leadership development.
 While there is no perfect answer to this challenge, one way of mitigating it is to have clear success outcomes at the start of any HR program, which may be measured using metrics, commercial targets, feedback ratings or demonstrable behaviors.

 Prioritization and optimum longevity on initiatives is the second challenge.
 We live in a time of data overload and one is always being bombarded with new ideas, research and best practices across the industry.
 It is important for an HR professional to resist the “new shiny object” temptation and ground every initiative in a real business need.
 The fastest way to lose credibility is by throwing new initiatives at business leaders without respect for their time and mind-space.
 It is a delicate balance to stay attuned to change and drive a corresponding shift in the HR function but also stick with practices and initiatives long enough to understand their value and impact.